ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/outliering/one_sided_winsorisation/technical_specification.md

 * Grouping - Any
 * Target Variable - Numeric
 * Design Weight Variable - Numeric
+* L Value - Numeric

 Optionally the following fields can also be passed:

-* L Value - Numeric
 * Calibration Factor - Numeric
 * Auxiliary Variable - Numeric

 A reference must be unique within a given period and group and the method must support the same identifier appearing in different groups within the same period.
-This is to allow multiple independent groups of data for a given contributor to be outliered as part of the same sample.
+This is to allow multiple independent groups of data for a given contributor to be winsorised as part of the same sample.

 ### 3.2 Output Records